thoeltig/CodingChallenge.1BRC/README.md

 # The One Billion Row Challenge

-At the beginning of January 2024 Gunnar Morling launched The One Billion Row Challenge (1BRC) to the Java Community [on his blog].
+At the beginning of January 2024 Gunnar Morling launched The One Billion Row Challenge (1BRC) to the Java Community on his [blog](https://www.morling.dev/blog/one-billion-row-challenge/) and [Github](https://github.com/gunnarmorling/1brc).
 The challenge aimed to find Java code that processed one billion rows from a text file and aggregate the values in the fastest time possible.
 A lot of developers submitted their solutions until Morling closed the challenge at the end of the month and published the [final leaderboards](https://www.morling.dev/blog/1brc-results-are-in/).
 After the news of this challenge spread many people built their own solutions using other [languages, databases, and tools](https://github.com/gunnarmorling/1brc/discussions/categories/show-and-tell).

-## Basics of running the Challenge
+## Basics of running the challenge

 1. Generate the measurements file with 1B rows (just once).
 	- **Attention:** This will take a few minutes and the generated file has a size of approx. **12 GB**, so make sure to have enough diskspace.